-A landslide which resulted into destruction
+A landslide which resulted into destruction of infrastructure and loss of lives.

 The impact of a landslide can be extensive, including loss of life, destruction of infrastructure, damage to land and loss of natural resources.
 As explained below:

 a) Lead to economic decline